hpe-dev-incubator/hpe-dev-portal/content/blog/python-how-to-use-odbc-to-connect-hpe-nonstop-sql-mx.md

 Create a cursor variable and execute the SQL statement that you would like to have in your database.

-Do note that YOU HAVE TO COMMIT THE TRANSACTION if you make an insert or update table statement in the python script.
+Note that **YOU HAVE TO COMMIT THE TRANSACTION** if you make an insert or update a table statement in the Python script.
 You can insert the commit at the end of the set of updates or inserts.

-The act of committing the transactions is how we make sure that the set of transactions / executions are properly executed, and data integrity maintained.
+The act of committing the transactions is how we make sure that the set of transactions / executions are properly executed, and data integrity is maintained.

 ```python
 cursor = conn.cursor()